 2.1.2 System Interfaces

 This will be a self-contained web-application, so the interface will consist of a graphical website.
 The website will contain images and texts to provide information to the user.
-To interact with the application there will be forms for login, creating and managing orders and tours, etc.
+To interact with the application there will be forms for login, creating and managing orders and tours and adding and deleting vehicles.

 2.1.3 User Interfaces